explodecomputer/WholeGenomesPractical/README.md

 ## Background

-The use of very simple, single SNP approaches have actually been very successful in genetic studies.
+The use of very simple, single SNP approaches have  been very successful in genetic studies.
 However, with the introduction of whole genome methods the scope of what we might be able to learn from genetic data has broadened significantly.
 Here we'll look at some of the fundamentals.

 The purpose of GWAS is to identify particular SNPs that we are certain have an influence on a trait.
 In contrast, the purpose of a GCTA style 'GREML' (Genetic REML) or 'SNP heritability' analysis is to estimate how much of the variance of the phenotype can be explained by all the measured SNPs in our data.